daiphuongngo/Eden-Hotels-Resorts-Group-Sales-Incentive-Plan-Revenue-Management-Analysis-Alteryx-Java-Excel-SQL/README.md

 f-   “Input your mark in Outside Catering” = 2

-6-	The system must calculate the Monthly Sales Revenue Ratio of each Salesperson based on the revenues that were entered in the previous step according to the following function:
+### F-	The system must calculate the Monthly Sales Revenue Ratio of each Salesperson based on the revenues that were entered in the previous step according to the following function:

 MSRR = (∑ (Revenue)/monthly target revenue)*100

-7-	The system must assign Salespersons to Incentive Scheme Levels based on the following matrix:
+### G-	The system must assign Salespersons to Incentive Scheme Levels based on the following matrix:

 Incentive Scheme Level III: MSRR >= 125 (%)
 Incentive Scheme Level II: 125> MSRR <=115 (%)